BBVA Compass Iron City Showdown brings the Houston Rockets and the Memphis Grizzlies to Birmingham

 “I basically grew up in Alabama, so to be here and be part of this announcement for the city of Birmingham was special for me,” said Horry.
 “I’ve teamed up with BBVA Compass many times, and every time I do, it’s for something that is going to improve the places they call home.
 This is no different.
 I’m ready to see some high quality basketball action at the BJCC.”

-Starting today, fans can purchase tickets to the game, which start at $15, and find out more about events and other promotions leading up to the game, including a 3-on-3 summer basketball tournament, by visiting www.IronCityShowdown.com.
-The game and related promotional activities will also be made possible with the help of the Colonnade Group and Summit Media.
+Fans are able to purchase tickets to the game, which start at $15, by visiting www.IronCityShowdown.com.
+The game and related promotional activities will also be made possible with the help of the Colonnade Group and Summit Media

 Other interesting stories